roboconf/roboconf.github.io/en/user-guide-snapshot/roboconf-commands.md

 Stop all /myRootCopy
 Undeploy all /myRootCopy

+# These bulk actions can also be applied by component name.
+# @parameter: a component name
+Deploy and start all instances of VM
+Stop all instances of VM
+Undeploy all instances of VM

 # Delete an instance.
 # This instance must be in the "not_deployed" state.
+# If the deletion fails, the command script is not interrupted.
 # @parameter: an instance's path
 Delete /myRootCopy

+# A bulk mode also exists for deletion.
+# If the deletion fails for an instance, the command script is not interrupted.
+# @parameter: a component name
+Delete all instances of VM
 </code></pre>

 Instance creation only impacts the runtime model.